The Importance of a B2B SEO Audit

 Watch for proper canonicals

-Ensure you’re not using a noindex tag
+Ensure you’re not using a noindex tag on any important pages

 Check for broken links (internal and external)